alebairos/chat-app/README.md

 Create a `.env` file in the root directory with the following variables:
 - `ANTHROPIC_API_KEY`: Your API key for the Claude AI service
 - `OPENAI_API_KEY`: Your API key for OpenAI Whisper transcription
+- `ELEVEN_LABS_API_KEY` or `ELEVENLABS_API_KEY`: Your API key for ElevenLabs TTS service (optional, falls back to mock TTS if not provided)

+## Audio Assistant Features

+### Text-to-Speech (TTS) Integration
+The app includes a comprehensive TTS system that automatically generates audio versions of assistant responses:

+- **Provider-Based Architecture**: Supports multiple TTS providers through a unified interface
+- **ElevenLabs Integration**: High-quality voice synthesis using ElevenLabs API
+- **Intelligent Fallbacks**: Automatically falls back to mock TTS if ElevenLabs is unavailable
+- **Error Recovery**: Graceful handling of TTS failures with text-only responses
+- **Audio Playback Controls**: Play, pause, resume functionality for generated audio
+- **Test Mode Support**: Mock TTS provider for testing and development

+### Audio Response Flow
+1. User sends a message to the chat
+2. Claude AI generates a text response
+3. TTS service automatically generates audio for the response
+4. Both text and audio are displayed in the chat interface
+5. Users can play, pause, and control audio playback

+### Supported TTS Providers
+- **ElevenLabs**: Professional-grade voice synthesis (requires API key)
+- **Mock TTS**: Development and testing provider (no API key required)

 ## Development